5.1. Introduction to OpenOCD

 nuclei etrace dump filename

-The debug map for each hart is automatically read and printed during OpenOCD startup, or you can read the
+The debug map for each hardware thread (hart) is automatically read and displayed during OpenOCD initialization.

 command.